Senzing/mapper-icij/README.md

   -t NODE_TYPE, --node_type NODE_TYPE
                         choose: entity, intermediary, officer or all,
                         default=all
-  -nr, --no_relationships
-                        do not create disclosed relationships, an attribute will still be stored
-  -ck, --add_composite_keys
-                        add composite keys, not needed from v1.13 on -R, --reload_csvs     reload from csvs, don't use cached data.
+  -R, --reload_csvs     reload from csvs, don't use cached data.
 ```